syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.task `Object`
 {:#members:nodes-task}

 Defines the task of the bpmn activity.
-Applicable, if the type of activity is set as task
+Applicable, if the type of activity is set as task.

 #### Default Value

-* Diagram.BPMNTask()
+* ej.datavisualization.Diagram.BPMNTask()

 #### Example